^

 • Carbonated drinks, kvass, grape juice, alcohol.

-Most of the reviews left by patients with atrophic gastritis are reduced to one: the principles of nutrition should be developed by a specialist or a dietician, or your treating gastroenterologist.
+Most of the reviews left by patients with atrophic gastritis come down to one thing: nutritional principles should be developed by a specialist, either a nutritionist or your attending gastroenterologist.

-The main recommendations for a diet can be the following:
+The main recommendations for the diet can be the following points:

 • food should be taken in moderation, in small doses, at least 5-6 times a day, approximately every 2-3 hours;

-• the ration should be based on well boiled "soft" cereals - oatmeal, buckwheat, rice;
+• the diet should be based on easily cooked “soft” cereal products – oatmeal, buckwheat, rice;

-• the presence of coarse fiber in foods and atrophic gastritis - incompatible concepts;
+• the presence of coarse fiber in foods and atrophic gastritis are incompatible concepts;

 • fasting, as well as overeating, are unacceptable;

-• food should be served, on average, with a temperature of about + 50 ° C.
+• Food should be served, on average, at a temperature of about +50°C.

-• the daily intake of proteins is 100 g (of which 60 g of animal origin and 40 g of plant origin);
+• daily protein intake – 100 g (of which 60 g of animal origin and 40 g of plant origin);

-• daily intake of carbohydrates - 400 g (mainly complex carbohydrates).
+• Daily carbohydrate intake – 400 g (mainly complex carbohydrates).

-The proposed dietary nutrition at first glance may seem quite strict, however, this is not entirely true.
-Many patients eventually become so used to the new principles of eating that they no longer want to go back to eating fatty and smoked foods.
-Indeed, many of the subtleties of this diet are based on the principles of normal healthy eating - the exclusion of harmful foods, the maximum of useful and easily digestible foods.
-That is why a diet with atrophic gastritis helps not only to restore the mucosa of the digestive system, but also has a beneficial effect on the entire body as a whole.
+The proposed dietary nutrition may seem quite strict at first glance, however, this is not entirely true.
+Many patients eventually get so used to the new principles of eating that they no longer want to go back to eating fatty and smoked foods.
+Indeed, many of the subtleties of this diet are based on the principles of normal healthy eating - eliminating harmful foods, maximum healthy and easily digestible products.
+That is why the diet for atrophic gastritis helps not only to restore the mucous membrane of the digestive system, but also has a beneficial effect on the entire body as a whole.

 You are reporting a typo in the following text: